DanielAllepuz/RPIQA/README.md

 ```

 # Known issues
 * When the Red Pitaya is rebooted, Pavel's Linux distribution generates new ssh keys.
 The program will not run and complain with `ValueError: ('Invalid private key',...`.
-A quick-fix when using Windows is to delete the stored keys found in `C:\Users\(your user name)\.shh`
+A quick-fix when using Windows is to delete the stored keys found in `C:\Users\(your user name)\.shh\known_hosts`